 The guards used sophisticated methods.
 A Roman guard detail varied in size from four to sixteen men (3).
 When sixteen participated in overnight duty, each quaternion (group of four men) took the watch for about three hours (Acts 12:4), so that four men were awake at all times (4).
 The four on guard stood at the object to be secured, while the other twelve slept in a semicircle with their heads pointed inward (5).
 Each soldier was armed with a six-foot pike, a sword, and a dagger (6).

 Dereliction of duty was punishable by death.
 Roman armies conquered the world in part because they were highly disciplined.
 The demands upon a soldier were rigorous, and if he failed to meet them, he could expect no mercy.
 Among the offenses punishable by death were striking an officer and disposing of arms (7).
 Another was failure in guard duty (8), which has been a capital offense even in modern armies.
+The punishment normally meted out to the offender was gruesome.
+He might be stripped naked and burned alive in his own garments (9).
 If a guard detail failed to carry out its mission, superior officers would, if possible, execute only those soldiers at fault.
-But if they could not identify the shirkers, they would pick one soldier by lot and execute him (9).
+But if they could not identify the shirkers, they would pick one soldier by lot and execute him (10).
 The possibility that even an innocent member of a derelict detail might lose his life caused an uneasy sleep for all.

 Consider the task before the thieves.
 They had to recruit a large company of conspirators, none of whom would ever turn state's evidence.
 To reach the tomb, the whole criminal band had to stumble in the dark through a large knot of soldiers at the tomb's mouth.
 They had to exert themselves in moving aside a ponderous stone, which would have creaked noisily as it rolled over a stone track just inches away from the soldiers.
 And then, with a corpse in tow, they had to wade through the soldiers again.
 Remember that the wrappings of the corpse were saturated with highly fragrant myrrh and aloes (John 19:39-40).
 The blast of odors from the sepulcher as soon as the stone was rolled away could in itself have wakened any sleepers just outside.